Jigarkumar25/rideau-canal-dashboard/README.md

 ## AI Tools Disclosure

-ChatGPT was used for documentation wording and minor debugging guidance.
+ChatGPT was used for documentation wording,code guidance and minor debugging guidance.
 All dashboard coding, Azure configuration, testing, and deployment were completed manually by me.

 ---